praveensaveetha/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: Thiyagarajan A
+Developed by: Praveen V
-RegisterNumber:  212222240110
+RegisterNumber:  212222040121
 */

 import pandas as pd